vvasuki/english/prose/hindu/indologist/max-muller/chaudhari-nIrad-bio/04_Appendix/02_CHRONOLOGICAL_LIST_OF_MAX_MULLERS_WORKS.md

 1847 Meghaduta, translation in verse (German)

-Relation of Bengali to the Aboriginal Languages of India 1849-73 Rig- Veda and Say ana’s Commentary
+Relation of Bengali to the Aboriginal Languages of India 1849-73 RigVeda and Say ana’s Commentary

 1853 Essay on the Turanian Languages Essay on Indian Logic